-the same amount to the DNC for a total of \$228,000.75 This suggests that there was a

-2 predetermined plan for the SPCs to transfer the funds right to the DNC even before they started

-3 receiving them.
+- the same amount to the DNC for a total of \$228,000.75 This suggests that there was a - 2 predetermined plan for the SPCs to transfer the funds right to the DNC even before they started - 3 receiving them.

 Fourth, the reporting of some of the transactions connected to the joint fundraising activity supports the conclusion that the funds ultimately given to the DNC were never intended to stay in the accounts of the SPCs.
-At least fourteen of the SPCs failed to report either the receipt of their allocated shares from HVF or the corresponding transfers out to the DNC, even though both HVF and the DNC reported their side of the same transactions.76 information in the record to indicate that some of the SPCs may not have reported the receipt in and transfers out because they were not even aware of them.
-The Politico article reported that some SPC officials "complained that they weren't notified of the transfers into and out of their accounts."78
+At least fourteen of the SPCs failed to report either the receipt of their allocated shares from HVF or the corresponding transfers out to the DNC, even though both HVF and the DNC reported their side of the same transactions.
+One SPC argued that its failure to report multiple transactions totaling over a million dollars was an "oversight" even though the transactions were among the largest flowing through its accounts.
+And there is information in the record to indicate that some of the SPCs may not have reported the receipt in and transfers out because they were not even aware of them.
+The Politico article reported that some SPC officials "complained that they weren't notified of the transfers into and out of their accounts."